WangJiuming/deer/readme.md

 #### 1.1 Model checkpoints

 The model will automatically download the necessary checkpoint files from the Hugging Face repository to the local folder `./ckpt` by default.
-As a result, the following manual download is therefore optional and should only be performed if the automatic process fails.
+The following download procedure is therefore optional and should only be performed if the automatic process fails.

 The pre-trained model checkpoints are available on servers.
 To download them to perform inference, run the following.
 ```bash